Hadeel-Salah/team-26/Ideas.md

 ### Active list of ideas for our website
 - Maybe add "scribbles" motion lines for homepage image, to keep with playful theme
+> Or add to "Get Started" button on hover.